Samples taken at Iran's Parchin military site - U.N. nuclear watchdog

 Those observations include the apparent construction of a small extension to a building, as well as the presence of vehicles and what seemed to be building materials, it said.

-In a confidential report to the board on Monday obtained by Reuters, Amano said the building to which the small extension had been added was not "the main building of interest".

-"Following the visit, this extension is not a matter of concern to the agency," the report said.

-The IAEA has drawn criticism over a confidential arrangement with Iran governing how inspections are done at Parchin.
-Critics of the international powers' deal with Iran have argued that the accord on inspections limits the IAEA's ability to investigate and gives Iran too much influence in the collection of samples.
+The IAEA has come under criticism over a confidential agreement with Iran governing how inspections are conducted at Parchin.
+Critics of the big powers' deal with Iran have argued that the IAEA's approach limits its ability to investigate and gives Iran too much influence in the collection of samples.

 Under that arrangement, the samples would be taken by Iranian technicians while IAEA experts present at Parchin would observe and oversee the process, Western diplomats told Reuters.